projectara/greybus-spec/source/connection.rst

 Two modules may implement different versions of a protocol, and as a result they shall negotiate a common version of the protocol to use.
-This is done by each side exchanging information about the version of the protocol it supports at the time an initial handshake between module interfaces is performed (for the control protocol), or when a connection between CPorts is established (for all other protocols).
+This is done by each side exchanging information about the version of the protocol it supports at the time a connection between module interfaces is set up.
 The version of a particular protocol advertised by a module is the same as the version of the document that defines the protocol (so for protocols defined herein, the version is |gb-major|.\
 |gb-minor|).
 In the future, if the protocol specifications are removed from